 CASE SUMMARY

-On February 18, 2022 a group of Ohio voters filed a federal lawsuit against the Ohio Redistricting Commission and Ohio's Secretary of State challenging the state's 2010-cycle legislative redistricting plan as unconstitutionally malapportioned in violation of the 14th Amendment's one person, one vote constitutional requirement.
-The plaintiffs also assert the absence of a new, properly apportioned legislative plan results in a denial of the plaintiffs' right to vote in violation of the Equal Protection and Due Process Clauses and infringes upon their freedom of association in violation of the 1st Amendment.
-They are seeking a judicial declaration that Ohio's legislative districts (or lack thereof) violates the 1st and 14th Amendments, a preliminary injunction barring the defendants from using the 2010-cycle plan in future elections, a court-established schedule for enacting a lawful plan and implementing the Ohio Redistricting Commission's second legislative plan, and a court order staying election-related deadlines pending the court's implementation of an interim redistricting plan.
+On February 18, 2022, a group of Ohio voters filed a federal lawsuit against Ohio’s Secretary of State and the Ohio Redistricting Commission challenging the state’s 2010-cycle legislative redistricting plan as unconstitutionally malapportioned in violation of the 14th Amendment’s one person, one vote requirement.
+Plaintiffs also alleged, citing the Ohio Supreme Court’s ongoing rejections of Commission-adopted legislative plans as violating the state constitution, the state’s failure to have a properly apportioned plan in place yet infringed upon their right to vote in violation of the Equal Protection and Due Process Clauses, as well as their freedom of association under the 1st Amendment.
+They sought a judicial declaration that the 2010-cycle plan, and lack of a new plan, was unconstitutional, an injunction barring the 2010-cycle plan from use in future elections, and a court order setting a schedule for adopting a new, lawful legislative plan and implementing the Commission’s second legislative plan (adopted on January 22, 2022) for interim use in the 2022 election.

 Related Cases: League of Women Voters of Ohio v.
 Ohio Redistricting Commission; Bennett v.
 Ohio Redistricting Commission; Ohio Organizing Collaborative v.
 Ohio Redistricting Commission